Your nurse will help to get you ready for surgery before you go to the operating theatre.

 All the doctors and nurses wear theatre gowns, hats and masks.
 This reduces your chance of getting an infection.

-The anaesthetist puts a small tube into a vein in your arm (cannula).
-You have any fluids and medicines you need through the cannula including the general anaesthetic.
+The anaesthetist puts a small tube called a cannula into a vein in your arm.
+You have any fluids and medicines you need through the cannula, including the general anaesthetic.
 This sends you into a deep sleep.
 When you wake up, the operation will be over.